California Divorce Process

 If you fail to respond to the divorce papers within 30 days of service you’ll have what is known as a “default.”
 When faced with a true default, the court will generally approve the terms proposed by the petitioning spouses and finalize the divorce to reflect those arrangements.
 You’ll still be required to comply with those terms even if you’ve chosen not to participate in the process, at all.

-What Happens After The Papers Are Filed And Served?
+What Happens After The Papers Are Filed And Served in California?

 Once the divorce papers have been filed and served, the next step in the process will depend on the type of divorce you have.